-The Company's federal and state net operating loss carryforwards for income tax purposes are approximately \$17.8 and \$21.0 million, respectively, at March 31, 2022.
-The Company's state tax net operating loss carryforwards expire beginning in 2034.
-The Company's federal and state tax credit carryforwards for income tax purposes are approximately \$4.1 million and \$4.7 million respectively, at March 31, 2022.
-The Company's federal tax credit carryforwards have no expiration date.
+The Company's federal and state net operating loss carryforwards for income tax purposes are approximately \$13.1 million and \$22.1 million, respectively, at March 31, 2023.
+The Company's federal net operating loss carryforwards do not expire and the Company's state tax net operating loss carryforwards expire beginning in 2034.
+The Company's federal and state tax credit carryforwards for income tax purposes are approximately \$4.6 million and \$5.1 million respectively, at March 31, 2023.
+The Company's federal tax credit carryforwards expire beginning in 2033.
+The Company's state tax credit carryforwards have no expiration date.
 Utilization of the Company's net operating loss carryforwards and research tax credit carryforwards may be subject to substantial annual limitations due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation could result in the expiration of the net operating loss carryforwards and research tax credit carryforwards before utilization.
 The Company has not performed an analysis to determine if a limitation applies and whether the limitation would cause the net operating losses to expire unutilized.

-As of March 31, 2022 and 2021, the Company maintained a valuation allowance of \$16.2 million and \$13.0 million, respectively.
-The net valuation allowance increased by \$3.2 million and \$3.6 million in fiscal 2022 and 2021, respectively.
-As of March 31, 2022 and 2021, the Company's net deferred tax liabilities were \$11,000 and \$9,000, respectively.
-The deferred tax assets consist primarily of the federal and state net operating losses.
+Due to historical losses in the U.S., the Company has a full valuation allowance on its U.S. federal and state deferred tax assets.
+As of March 31, 2023 and 2022, the Company's net deferred tax assets of \$17.5 million and \$16.2 million, respectively, were subject to a valuation allowance of \$17.5 million and \$16.2 million, respectively.
+The net valuation allowance increased by \$1.3 million and \$3.2 million in fiscal 2023 and 2022, respectively.
+As of March 31, 2023 and 2022, the Company's net deferred tax liabilities were \$12,000 and \$11,000, respectively.
+The deferred tax assets consist primarily of the tax credits and federal and state net operating losses.
 Realization of deferred tax assets is dependent upon future taxable income, if any, the amount and timing of which are uncertain.
 In assessing the realizability of deferred tax assets, management determined that it is more likely than not that no deferred tax assets will be realized.
 Therefore, the Company has provided a full valuation allowance against these deferred tax assets.

 The Company is subject to taxation in the United States and various state and foreign jurisdictions.
 Fiscal years 2013 through 2022 remain open to examination by the federal tax authorities and fiscal years 2012 through 2022 remain open to examination by the state of California.
-Fiscal years 2020, 2021 and 2022 are subject to audit by the Israeli tax authorities.
+Fiscal years 2020, 2021, 2022 and 2023 are subject to audit by the Israeli tax authorities.
 During the quarter ended June 30, 2020, the Company settled an income tax audit in Israel for fiscal years 2016 through 2019 that resulted in a discrete tax provision of \$479,000 and a tax liability of \$713,000 as of June 30, 2020 that was paid in the quarter ended September 30, 2020.